SimonMaracine/checkers-engine/tests/results/commentary.md

 ## 11.1 black vs 12.2 white | match--Dec-12--00-43-24--2024.json

 Engine 12.2 won the match.
 It seems that a larger TT is actually better, but not by much.
-It is still a mistery to me that fact that engine 12.2 still searched on average a bit shallower.
+It is still a mistery to me the fact that engine 12.2 still searched on average a bit shallower.

 ## 12.2 black vs 13.0 white | match--Dec-12--19-12-14--2024.json